nalinahuja/qcd/README.md

 ## qcd
 <p align="justify">
 <code>qcd</code> is a bash utility that extends upon the exisiting capabilities of the builtin command <code>cd</code>.
-It allows the user to quickly change from one directory to another by specifying a directory path, directory name alias, directory name prefix, or directory name subsequence to the program as a command line argument. <code>qcd</code> works completely locally and utilizes common builtin commands to achieve this functionality making it extremely portable across systems that run bash. <code>qcd</code> operates out of the directory <code>~/.qcd</code> and remembers which directories you visit by storing symbolic linkages on disk.
+It allows the user to quickly change from one directory to another by specifying a directory path, directory name alias, directory name prefix, or directory name subsequence to the program as a command line argument. <code>qcd</code> works completely locally and utilizes common builtin commands to achieve this functionality, making it extremely portable across systems that run bash. <code>qcd</code> operates out of the directory <code>~/.qcd</code> and remembers which directories you visit by storing symbolic linkages on disk.
 This file allows <code>qcd</code> to quickly search for and resolve the absolute path from a symbolic linkage and switch to that directory given a recognizable input.
 </p>

 ## Compatibility
 <p align="justify">
-<code>qcd</code> is compatible with macOS and popular Linux distributions in bash environments between v3.x.
+<code>qcd</code> is compatible with macOS and popular Linux distributions in bash environments from v3.x onwards.
 </p>

 ## Dependencies